Battle of Pelusium: Herodotus on the battle

 The fields around were strewn with the bones of the combatants when Herodotus visited.
 He noted that the skulls of the Egyptians were distinguishable from those of the Persians by their superior hardness, a fact confirmed he said by the mummies, and which he ascribed to the Egyptians' shaving their heads from infancy, and to the Persians covering them up with folds of cloth or linen.

-Polyaenus, "a retired Macedonian general more interested in novelty than historical accuracy", claims that, according to legend, Cambyses captured Pelusium by using a clever strategy.
+Polyaenus, "a retired Macedonian general more interested in novelty than historical accuracy," claims that, according to legend, Cambyses captured Pelusium by using a clever strategy.
 The Egyptians regarded certain animals, especially cats, as being sacred (they had a cat goddess named Bastet), and would not injure them on any account.
 Polyaenus claims that Cambyses had his men carry the "sacred" animals in front of them to the attack.
 The Egyptians did not dare to shoot their arrows for fear of wounding the animals, and so Pelusium was stormed successfully.
 This would be an early form of psychological warfare.
+Polyaenus was the first to mention such a strategy, and was writing 700 years after the event.

 Herodotus, however, makes no mention of any such strategy, and "gives hardly any information" about the fighting in general.
 According to Herodotus, Cambyses initially behaved with a certain moderation, sparing the son of Psamtik due to feeling "a touch of pity", but later, dissatisfied with his victory and unable to punish the already deceased Amasis for his trickery, decided to commit what Herodotus calls an un-Persian act: he desecrated the tomb of the mummified Amasis and ordered the mummy burned.

 However, Pierre Briant concludes that Herodotus' recorded information regarding Cambyses' actions in Egypt after the victory is false.

 Cambyses then made peace with Libyans, accepting their offer for truce.
 Egypt became a possession of Persia, and Cambyses its Pharaoh.
 Because they defeated the pharaohs of the twenty-sixth dynasty, Persian monarchs were acknowledged as pharaohs and came to be known as Egypt's Twenty-seventh Dynasty (or the first Persian period).